Regional forms of shamanism: Philippines

-Siberia and North Asia
+Siberia and North Eurasia

 Siberia is regarded as the locus classicus of shamanism.
-The area is inhabited by many different ethnic groups, and many of its peoples observe shamanistic practices, even in modern times.
+The area is inhabited by many different ethnic groups, and many of its peoples observe shamanistic practices.
 Many classical ethnographic sources of "shamanism" were recorded among Siberian peoples.

 Manchu Shamanism is one of very few Shamanist traditions which held official status into the modern era, by becoming one of the imperial cults of the Qing dynasty of China (alongside Buddhism, Taoism and traditional Heaven worship).
 The Palace of Earthly Tranquility, one of the principal halls of the Forbidden City in Beijing, was partly dedicated to Shamanistic rituals.
 The ritual set-up is still preserved in situ today.

 Among the Siberian Chukchis peoples, a shaman is interpreted as someone who is possessed by a spirit, who demands that someone assume the shamanic role for their people.
 Among the Buryat, there is a ritual known as shanar whereby a candidate is consecrated as shaman by another, already-established shaman.

 Among several Samoyedic peoples, shamanism was a living tradition also in modern times, especially at groups living in isolation, until recent times (Nganasans).
 The last notable Nganasan shaman's seances could be recorded on film in the 1970s.

 When the People's Republic of China was formed in 1949 and the border with Russian Siberia was formally sealed, many nomadic Tungus groups (including the Evenki) that practiced shamanism were confined in Manchuria and Inner Mongolia.
 The last shaman of the Oroqen, Chuonnasuan (Meng Jinfu), died in October 2000.

 In many other cases, shamanism was in decline even at the beginning of the 20th century, for instance, among the Roma.

-Central Asia
+Central Eurasia

-Geographic influences on Central Asian shamanism
+Geographic influences on Central Eurasian shamanism

-Geographical factors heavily influence the character and development of the religion, myths, rituals and epics of Central Asia.
+Geographical factors heavily influence the character and development of the religion, myths, rituals and epics of Central Eurasia.
 While in other parts of the world, religious rituals are primarily used to promote agricultural prosperity, here they were used to ensure success in hunting and breeding livestock.
-Animals are one of the most important elements of indigenous religion in Central Asia because of the role they play in the survival of the nomadic civilizations of the steppes as well as sedentary populations living on land not conducive to agriculture.
+Animals are one of the most important elements of indigenous religion in Central Eurasia because of the role they play in the survival of the nomadic civilizations of the steppes as well as sedentary populations living on land not conducive to agriculture.
 Shamans wore animal skins and feathers and underwent transformations into animals during spiritual journeys.
 In addition, animals served as humans' guides, rescuers, ancestors, totems and sacrificial victims.
-As a religion of nature, shamanism throughout Central Asia held particular reverence for the relations between sky, earth and water and believed in the mystical importance of trees and mountains.
-Shamanism in Central Asia also places a strong emphasis on the opposition between summer and winter, corresponding to the huge differences in temperature common in the region.
-The harsh conditions and poverty caused by the extreme temperatures drove Central Asian nomads throughout history to pursue militaristic goals against their sedentary neighbors.
+As a religion of nature, shamanism throughout Central Eurasia held particular reverence for the relations between sky, earth and water and believed in the mystical importance of trees and mountains.
+Shamanism in Central Eurasia also places a strong emphasis on the opposition between summer and winter, corresponding to the huge differences in temperature common in the region.
+The harsh conditions and poverty caused by the extreme temperatures drove Central Eurasian nomads throughout history to pursue militaristic goals against their sedentary neighbors.
 This military background can be seen in the reverence for horses and warriors within many indigenous religions.